AdobeDocs/commerce-admin.en/help/getting-started/login-urls.md

 ## [!DNL Commerce] account

-Your [[!DNL Commerce] account](commerce-account-create.md) provides access to information about your products and services, account settings, billing history, and support resources.
+Your [Commerce account](commerce-account-create.md) provides access to information about your products and services, account settings, billing history, and support resources.
 To access your account, go to the main Commerce site and click **[!UICONTROL My Account]** in the upper-right corner.

 ## Customer account